bernicesmu/ESDGroup2/README.md

 1. Ensure backend has been started and Notification service is running.
 2. Search `@clumy_notibot` on Telegram.
 3. Enter `/start` and follow bot's instructions.
-4. Ensure that the matric number keyed in is sent on the front-end service.
+4. Key in a matriculation number that is available on the frontend pages.

 ### Clearing Database
 This is only applicable to services that uses `volumes` in `docker` to persist data through restarts.